What Is Downlighting?

-The easiest way to illuminate the sidings on your house are using uplights – usually, spotlights stake-mounted near the base of the house.
+The easiest way to illuminate the sidings on your house is using uplights – usually, spotlights stake-mounted near the base of the house.
 However, if you have a place to mount them, you can use downlights instead.
 These are best attached to the vertical wall just beneath the overhanging soffit or gutter.
-Some prefer the appearance of the downlight compared to the uplight.
+Some prefer the appearance of the downlight compared to the up-light.
 Downlights are a great way to illuminate a garden bed near the house as well.
 Select beam angles to achieve a wide (60º) or medium (36º) coverage depending on the size of the area being illuminated.

 - Lighting Gazebos and Arbors

 Mounting lights in the eaves or beams inside gazebos or arbors are ideal ways to achieve comfortable low-level illumination.
 These fixtures are best positioned in corners or under peaks so they are mostly hidden from view.
 Use wide beam angles and low wattage lamps to keep the light level low while maintaining a relaxing and romantic ambiance.